wtangdev/UniRel/README.md

 # UniRel

-Released code for our EMNLP22 paper: UniRel: Unified Representation and Interaction for Joint Relational Triple Extraction
+Released code for our EMNLP22 paper: UniRel: Unified Representation and Interaction for Joint Relational Triple Extraction.

+Join the [Discord](https://discord.gg/RGSruSmA8s) if there are any questions.

 # Model